EOFY offer

 Key takeaways

-- Start planning your exit strategy three to five years before you want to leave, as this timeline allows you to improve profitability, streamline operations, and maximise your business value by up to 30%.
+• Start planning your exit strategy three to five years before you want to leave.
+This timeline lets you improve profitability, streamline operations, and maximise your business value.

-- Make yourself redundant by delegating key responsibilities, training employees to handle daily operations, and creating systems that prove your business can operate independently without your constant involvement.
+• Make yourself redundant by delegating key responsibilities, training employees to handle daily operations, and creating systems that prove your business can run independently.

-- Get a professional business valuation 12–18 months before your planned exit to set realistic price expectations and identify specific areas where you can improve your business's worth.
+• Get a professional business valuation 12–18 months before your planned exit to set realistic price expectations and identify areas where you can increase your business's worth.

 What is a business exit strategy?